Introduction To Student Council

 Student Council is always looking for hard-working and creative students who are interested in planning, organising, and leading various activities!
 If you think you’re right for the job, you can apply to Student Council at the beginning of the year.
 If you feel like helping out to see what it’s like, let a SC member know.
 We’d love your help!

 Student Council has two votes on the school’s Governing Board.
-Our representative work to represent the students’ voices in hope of inflicting positive changes and improving our school.
+Our representative work to represent the students’ voices in the hope of inflicting positive changes and improving our school.
 Our role is to contribute to a student’s opinion to important discussions with staff and parents.
-If you have any issues you would like discussed, you can talk to the President or Vice-Presidents or to the parent Governing Board Chair, Celena Scheede-Bergdahl.
+If you have any issues, you would like discussed, you can talk to the President or Vice-Presidents or to the parent Governing Board Chair, Celena Scheede-Bergdahl.

 This Committee is made up of student representatives from almost every high school in the Lester B. Pearson Board.
 On this committee, we discuss important world events and social issues as well as ways to improve all of the Lester B. Pearson schools.
 We also work on aspects such as social media, community service and leadership events.
 This year, we are happy to have one of our members sit as Co-Chair of CSC.